Kubalino/trackalories/README.md

 # trackalories
-Calories Tracker using Module Pattern and Vanilla JavaScript
+Calories Tracker using Module Pattern and Vanilla JavaScript, Bootswatch for styling

+Preview: